 Inner Farne is open but Staple is closed.
 Grey seals and can be seen from boats and shags can be seen on the islands.
 You might spot our first fuzzy seal pup, a rare migrant or maybe get the island almost to yourself – well, you, some rangers, some seals and still a few birds!

-Inner Farne is open.
-This is peak time for our fluffy seal pups, they can be seen gathering on the rocks in their thousands, peaking at the end of this month.
+Inner Farne is closed.
+This is the best time for our fluffy seal pups, while the boats are still out the pups can be seen gathering on the rocks in their thousands, peaking into November.
 Shags can also be seen on the islands.
 As the nights draw in later in the month the chapel, lighthouse and landscapes all look spectacular in the morning and evening – you could get some fantastic photos at this time of year if the weather is right.
 It’s a great time of year to look for the last few autumn migrants.

 November - December